Divorce and Other Options for Ending Your Marriage with Children in Washington State

 Jurisdiction is complicated.
 If you have questions about whether Washington has jurisdiction over your children, talk with a lawyer as soon as possible.
-If you are low-income and live outside King County, call CLEAR at 1-888-201-1014.
+If you have a low income and live outside King County, call CLEAR at 1-888-201-1014.

 You must wait at least 90 days after filing and serving the petition before entering final orders.
 If you and your spouse have an agreement, you can enter final orders right after the 90-day period.
-Divorces can take longer than 90 days if the spouses cannot agree.
-If this happens, your case will go to trial.
+Divorces can take longer than 90 days if you cannot agree.
+If you cannot come to an agreement, your case will go to trial.

 *In most counties, you ask for a trial date after your spouse has filed a response.

-How long it takes to finalize your divorce also depends on your county and how complicated your case is.
-If you have children, and there are claims of domestic violence, child abuse, alcoholism, drug addiction, or other things that could be dangerous to the children, or you have complicated property issues, your case could take much longer.
+How long it takes to finalize also depends on your county and how complicated your case is.
+If are claims of domestic violence, child abuse, alcoholism, drug addiction, or other things that could be dangerous to the children, or you have complicated property issues, your case could take much longer.